scrollback/juri/README.md

 Differences from Rison
 ----------------------

-The motivation behind Juri is the same as that behind [Rison](/Nanonid/rison), and it also uses the characters `(:,)`, but improves upon it in many ways.
+Juri is similar to [Rison](https://github.com/Nanonid/rison) but improves upon it in many ways.

-- Strings are unquoted and encoded efficiently.
-Spaces are replaced with underscores (not `%20`), punctuation uses two-byte escape sequences instead of 3-byte percent encoding, and runs of non-latin characters are encoded with modified Base64 which takes about 40% less space than percent-encoding.
+- Strings are unquoted and encoded efficiently instead of relying on percent- encoding.
+Spaces are replaced with underscores (not `%20`), punctuation uses two-byte escape sequences, and runs of non-latin characters are encoded with Base64 which takes about 40% less space than percent-encoding.

-- Numbers are encoded with modified Base64 alphabet whose first 16 characters are 0-9 and A-F. This keeps small numbers human readable while large ones (like timestamps) are encoded efficiently.
+- Numbers are encoded with modified Base64 alphabet whose first 16 characters are 0-9 and A-F. This keeps small numbers human readable while large ones (like timestamps) are represented with 50% fewer bytes.
 All numbers are prefixed with a sign (`+` or `-`) and use exponent notation where it's shorter.

 - Juri does not require special markers like `!(...)` to distinguish between objects and arrays; this saves characters in deeply nested structures and